 Instructors are encouraged to develop responses to these questions prior to beginning the proposal form.

-1. Please provide a detailed description of the proposed course-based undergraduate research project, including tentative student learning outcomes.
+Please provide a detailed description of the proposed community-based learning course, including tentative student learning outcomes and ideas for community partnerships.

-7. What additional support might this proposal need from CTL, UROP, administration, faculty peers, or students to make this initiative successful?
-Include TAs needed ot support the course/lab.
+What additional support might this proposal need from CTL, Community-Based Learning (CBL), administration, faculty peers, or students to make this initiative successful?
+Include TAs needed ot support the course.

 Questions?